-Upon receipt of the request, the advisor must determine that the request is consistent with the College's Directed Study Policy as listed on page 39 of the CSW 2007-2008 Official Catalog.
+Upon receipt of the request, the advisor must determine that the request is consistent with the College's Directed Study Policy as listed in the University of the Southwest 2008-2009 Official Catalog.
 If these requirements are met, the advisor must then determine if another course is being offered that could be substituted for the course for which the directed study is being requested.
 If such a substitute cannot be found, the request must be forwarded to the division chair who will also attempt to find an alternative solution.
 If no alternative solution can be found, the division chair will secure a faculty member (not adjunct) to supervise the directed study.
-The division chair will then forward the request to the Vice President for Academic Services by submitting a copy of the student's original request and signatures of the student, the student's advisor, the faculty member who will teach the directed study, and the division chair.
+The division chair will then forward the request to the Provost by submitting a copy of the student's original request and signatures of the student's advisor, the faculty member who will teach the directed study, and the division chair.